-where we inserted Eq.~(\ref{ltf2}) in the last.
+where we have used Eq.~(\ref{ltf2}) to arrive at the second equality.
 Eq.~\eqqref{cf} relates the statistics of the time average $\ovl{V}_t$ to the statistics of all local time fractions $\theta_\bx(t)$ ($\bx\in \Omega$).
-We note that Eq.~\eqqref{cf} must be modified if $ \ovl{V}_t$ can also be negative such that a Fourier transform is required instead, which amounts to replacing $u\to{\rm i}\omega$ with $\omega\in\mathbb{R}$ in Eq.~\eqqref{cf}.
+We note that Eq.~\eqqref{cf} must be modified if $V(\bx)$ can also become negative such that a Fourier transform is required instead, which amounts to replacing $u\to{\rm i}\omega$ with $\omega\in\mathbb{R}$ in Eq.~\eqqref{cf}.
 The probability density is obtained from Eq.~\eqqref{cf} by Laplace inversion

-where $c\in\mathbb{R}$ lies to the right of all singularities of $\tld{\mathcal{P}}_t(u|\bx_0)$ and we have assumed that $\mathcal{P}_t(\ovl{\psi}|\bx_0)$ is of exponential order for sufficiently large $\ovl{\psi}$ (in the following section the conditions on $V(\bx)$ will be made more precise).
-In case of negative support Eq.~(\ref{relate}) becomes the inverse Fourier transform.
+where $c\in\mathbb{R}$ lies to the right of all singularities of $\tPv(u|\bx_0)$ and we have assumed that $\mathcal{P}^{\ovl{V}}_t(\nu|\bx_0)$ is of exponential order for sufficiently large $\nu$ (in the following section the conditions on $V(\bx_{\tau})$ will be made more precise).
+In case the support extends to negative values of Eq.~(\ref{relate}) becomes the inverse Fourier transform.
 Here we are particularly interested in fluctuations of time averages $ \ovl{V}_t$ and $ \ovl{W}_t$ of different physical observables $V(\bx_\tau)$ and $W(\bx_\tau)$ which are quantified by \cite{lapolla_unfolding_2018,Lapolla_2019}